 If You Hit a Deer in Arkansas is it Legal to Take the Antlers?

-The problem with all this is that you could hit a deer or they could run out in front of your car causing severe damage to your vehicle and depending on the severity could cost you your life.
-Everything from a smashed headlight, to front grills, bumpers, and mirrors are just a few of the damage that deer can do.
+Crashing into a deer can lead to deadly consequences and severely damage your vehicle, everything from a smashed headlight to front grills, bumpers, and mirrors are just a few of the damage that deer can do.
 Depending on how fast you were going and how big the deer was, it could even total your car completely.
 Not a great way to spend the holiday in the hospital or stranded on the side of the road.

 The best thing you can do to avoid a major accident is to slow down if you can to hopefully avoid the collision.
 Of course, swerving to miss one is our first instinct but sometimes that could lead to a more serious wreck with another vehicle or to losing control and going off the road.